arrowhead-f/application-skeleton-wot/README.md

 $ docker version
 ```

-WAE has a docker image ready to be used publically available in [DockerHub](https://hub.docker.com/repository/docker/ivanzy/wot-arrowhead-enabler).
+The application has a docker image ready to be used publicly available in [DockerHub](https://hub.docker.com/repository/docker/ivanzy/wot-arrowhead-enabler).
 In order to instantiate the container run the following commands with admin privileges:

 ```console
 $ docker pull ivanzy/wot-arrowhead-enabler